 Not so much an attraction as an event, the Guid Nychburris Festival takes place annually in Dumfries, generally on the third weekend in June.
 Deriving its name from the Middle Scots words meaning “good neighbours”; the festivities include a pageant, the coronation of the Queen of the South and the Riding of the Marches.Find out more about Guid Nychburris

 Dumfries has a superb choice of restaurants to suit all tastes and budgets.
 Local favourites include Primo Piano for fresh Italian food, Caven's Arms for traditional pub grub and Mrs Green's Tea Lounge for the best afternoon tea in town.
-Neuro's Restaurant and Spa has recently opened within the grounds of UWS Dumfries Campus, and Pizzeria il Fiume is virtually next door to UWS Accommodation at Dock Park.
+Easterbrook Bistro, Bar and Spa is now open within the grounds of UWS Dumfries Campus, and Pizzeria il Fiume is virtually next door to UWS Accommodation at Dock Park.